davidson-engineering/parameter/README.md

 +-----------+-----------------------+-------+
 ```

-## Parameters with common names can be grouped together with their values in one list
+## Parameters with common names can be grouped together
-Use the '__*' suffix when specifying a parameter name, where '*' can be any character(s) of your choice.
+Use the '__\*' suffix when specifying a grouped parameter name, where '\*' can be any character(s) of your choice.
+Calling the .grouped property on a Parameters object will return a Parameters object, with all the values combined into a single list.
+Units will be common.
 ```python
 parameters = Parameters(read_parameters_from_yaml("test/input_file.yaml")["test_parameters"])
 parameters.table